atlassian/smith/README.md

 Smith watches for new instances of Template (and events to existing ones), picks them up and processes them.

 Processing is parsing the template, building a dependency graph implicitly defined in the template and walking the graph, creating/updating necessary resources.
+Each created/referenced resource gets an annotation/label pointing at the Template.

 ### Outputs
 Some resource types can have Outputs - some values that are produced by creation of the resource in/by a